1 - 4 of 4 job positions

 - Required Skills and Experience.

-- A first-level university degree (Bachelor's degree) in the said fields in combination with 2 additional years of relevant experience may be considered in lieu of a Master's degree.
+- A first-level university degree (bachelor s degree) in the above-mentioned fields of study, in combination with an additional two years of qualifying experience will be given due consideration in lieu of the advanced university degree.

 - Fluency in English is required.